unstoppabledomains/dot-crypto/ARCHITECTURE.md

 ## Resolving a domain

-Resolving a domain is a process of retrieving a domain name records when the domain name and required record names are given.
+Resolving a domain is a process of retrieving a domain records when the domain name and required record names are given.
 There is no limitation on who can read domain records on Registry side.
 Anyone having an access to Ethereum Node on the mainnet can resolve a domain.

 In order to resolve a domain, one would require to make 2 `eth_call` ethereum JSON RPC method calls: